History and Organization

 - Purdue University College of Pharmacy

 IU IPE Organization and Key Working Groups

-The TEACH!
-Academic Steering Committee (ACS) consists of academic leaders (1 representative of each school comprising University Clinical Affairs), IU IPE leadership and staff, and other invited members.
-The ASC is the decision-making and policy-implementation body of IU IPE.
-The ASC oversees and recommends guidelines and processes to enable UCA faculty to teach and assess the competencies agreed upon in TEACH! framework.
+The TEACH Academic Steering Committee (ACS) consists of academic leaders (1 representative of each school comprising University Clinical Affairs), IU IPE leadership and staff, and other invited members.
+The ASC is the decision-making and policy implementation body of IU IPE.
+The ASC oversees and recommends guidelines and processes to enable UCA faculty to teach and assess the competencies agreed upon in the TEACH framework.

 IPE Working Groups